ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 can not be changed after a Connection is established; however, they can be queried.
 See {{introspection}}.

-A Connection gets its Transport Parameters either by being explicitly configured via a Preconnection, or by inheriting them from an antecedent via cloning; see
+A Connection gets its Transport Properties either by being explicitly configured via a Preconnection, or by inheriting them from an antecedent via cloning; see
 {{groups}} for more.

-In addition to protocol and path selection properties, the transport parameters may also contain Generic and/or Specific Protocol Properties (see
+In addition to protocol and path selection properties, the Transport Properties may also contain Generic and/or Specific Protocol Properties (see
 {{protocol-props}}).
 These properties will be passed to the selected candidate Protocol Stack(s) to configure them before candidate Connection establishment.